Arpit-DS/Arpit-DS/README.md

 My name is **Arpit Kumar😄** and I'm a **Data Science and Machine Learning Practitioner**.
 Having a Nick to learn each day, I am a motivated and team-oriented Data enthusiast.
 Some technologies I enjoy working with include **Python**, **MySQL** and have also worked on **Tableau** and **Microsoft Excel** creating dashboards to track KPI's and make business decisions.<br>
 I enjoy working with data and believe how even the bare raw form of data can lead to actionable and business driven insights.<br>
-🔭 I’m currently learning and preparing for AWS Cloud Practitioner certificate exam along with NLP.
+🔭 I’m currently learning and preparing for AWS Cloud Practitioner certificate exam along with NLP.<br>
 👯 I’m looking to collaborate with Data Scientists, Analysts

 Skills: